WidyaPuspitaloka/Linux-Configuration/README.md

 4. sudo service apache2 reload

+### Disable the default Apache site

+1. At some point during the configuration, the default Apache site will likely need to be disabled; to do this, run sudo a2dissite 000-default.conf

+2. The following prompt will be returned:

+Site 000-default disabled.
+To activate the new configuration, you need to run: service apache2 reload

+3. Run sudo service apache2 reload

 ### Write a .wsgi file

 1. Apache serves Flask applications by using a .wsgi file; create a file called catalogapp.wsgi in /var/www/CatalogApp